jchawkins725/ou-gadget-insert-document/README.md

-# OU-Gadget-Insert-PDF
+# OU-Gadget-Insert-Document

 A custom OmniUpdate gadget created for our users.

 ### Typical Workflow

-Typically, our users would navigate to the pdf folder and upload their pdf.
+Typically, our users would navigate to the files folder at site root and upload their document.
 Then, they would go to their page, into an editable region WYSIWYG, type in the link text, highlight text, and link that text to their uploaded pdf.
 This workflow caused problems for users who would upload into the wrong folder, and/or they were not comfortable outside of the WYSIWYG.

 ### New Workflow